Channel marketing managers are usually tasked with two different lead-generation challenges:

 Tie SlideShare CTAs to Landing Pages and Measure Your Results

-The key part of making this all work isn’t just streamlining the process and getting the metadata right.
+The key to making this all work isn’t just streamlining the process and getting the metadata right.

-To tie end results back to the original traffic source that generated the website visitor, use closed-loop reporting.
+Use closed-loop reporting to tie end results back to the original traffic source that generated the website visitor.

-In this post, we’ve looked at how channel marketing managers can use SlideShare to generate leads for both potential channel partners and end user leads to pass along to channel partners.
+In this post, we’ve looked at how channel marketing managers can use SlideShare to generate leads for potential and end-user partners to pass along to channel partners.
 We specifically looked at two use cases for

 PowerPoint slide decks that are collecting dust on your hard drive or a shared folder